 I grew up camping in a tent, but Josh and I bought our first travel trailer several years after we married.
 It was tiny and brand new and exactly what we needed at that stage of our life.
 Once we had two girls and a giant dog, we sold it and rented for a few summers before buying Opal in 2013.
 She is now ten years old, but was very well maintained in her previous life and with a little elbow grease and a lot of paint, she’s a bombshell just in time for summer.
 Wanna see?

 Today, I’m going to walk you through the camper — front to back — and give you a quick glimpse of all the work we’ve accomplished over the last few months.
 I say we because even though I’ve done the vast majority of the work myself, my parents and Josh have been invaluable.
 They offered great advice, grunt work, and sewing & woodwork expertise when I needed it.
-I’ll be back, starting tomorrow, with daily posts devoted to each individual room.
-There, I’ll cover materials, sources, suggestions, and more.
+You can click the image titles below to see posts devoted to each individual room.
+There, I cover materials, sources, suggestions, and more.
 Come on in!

 The master bedroom was the first room I finished.
 It was a good place to start painting since it was completely self-contained and I knew I could stop at the doorway if I hated it or the process didn’t work out too well.
 I was pleasantly surprised with how beautifully the paint worked on the paneled walls and the rest, as they say, is history.